 The quality of these wines is also due to the splendor of this hospital.
 Its splendor dwarfs the idyllic ambience of the Bürgerspital.
 The winery of the Juliusspital Foundation is also Germany's second largest winery with an acreage of 177 hectares.
 Its vineyards are among the most prestigious vineyards in Franconia.
 In addition, the winery is one of the VDP.Prädikatsweingüter Germany and thus belongs to the best wineries in the country.
 In the wine bars Juliusspital opposite the hospital we can taste one of the wines - with homemade sausage and white bread.
 Typically Würzburg, so!

-With the view from the Alte Main bridge on the fortress Marienberg on the hill on the other main bank we finally say goodbye to Dorothea Eberlein after an enjoyable tour through the city of Würzburg.
+With the view from the Old Main Bridge to the Marienberg Fortress on the hill on the other Main We finally say goodbye to Dorothea Eberlein after an enjoyable guided tour through the city of Würzburg.
 If you want to experience the Würzburg wine yourself, you can join one of Dorothea's guided tours.

 Travel Tips to Savor for Franconia